learnable-content/introduction-to-less/README.md

 ![](Introduction_to_Less/headers/3-8.jpg)

+#Lesson Files
+You can find the lesson files for this lesson [here](https://github.com/learnable-content/introduction-to-less/tree/lesson1.1/intro%20to%20less%20-%20code%20samples/lesson2.8)
 # What is Namespace?

 In this step we're going to talk about **namespace**.
 Namespace is used to group and encapsulate variables and mixins.
 It's like a bundle of less rules which is grouped together under a single namespace.